Robert N. Charrette

 Robert N. Charrette (born 1953) is an American graphic artist, game designer, sculptor and author.
 Charrette has authored more than a dozen novels.
 His gaming materials have received many Origins Awards.
 Charrette was inducted in the Origins Hall of Fame in 2003.
 His work is known for a clean, realistic style that invokes themes from Feudal Japan and Chanbara films and in particular, historical and fantastic representations of Samurai culture.
 His early work in game design and miniature sculpting set the tone for depictions of Japanese mythology in American fantasy and science fiction.
 His 1979 role-playing game Bushido was one of the first role-playing games with a non-Western theme and remained in print for more than three decades.
-Charrette produced gaming products for Fantasy Games Unlimited, Grenadier Models Inc. and Ral Partha Enterprises, FASA and currently operates Parroom Enterprises, LLC, a boutique miniatures game company.
+Charrette produced gaming products for Fantasy Games Unlimited, Grenadier Models Inc., Ral Partha Enterprises, FASA and currently operates Parroom Enterprises, LLC, a boutique miniatures game company.

 Early life

 Charrette grew up in Rhode Island.
 He earned an interdisciplinary degree in biology and geology at Brown University.
 He is a lifelong fan of dinosaurs and participates in the La Belle Compagnie, a non-profit dedicated to educating the public about daily life during the Hundred Years War.